ncatlab/nlab-content/pages/4/6/5/1/11564/content.md

   ku_{conn_{ch}}
 $$

-form the differential refinement of $ku$ given by def. \ref{KTheoryOfStackOfVectorBundles}, to that given by def. \ref{HSDifferentialKu}.
+from the differential refinement of $ku$ given by def. \ref{KTheoryOfStackOfVectorBundles}, to that given by def. \ref{HSDifferentialKu}.

 Its [[secondary characteristic class]], hence its image under the [[flat modality]], is in [[homotopy groups]] the [[regulator]]